-Livestream Studio is a live production switcher that incorporates many elements of a professional live multi-camera production into one Windows-based software.
+Livestream Studio is a live production switcher that incorporates many elements of a professional live multi-camera production into one desktop software.
 Think of it as a live production truck or a TV station's master control room in your computer.

 Its most basic features include:

 - Connect up to 25 camera inputs: Plug in your cameras directly into your PC to get as many angles as you need.

 - Send up to 25 live video outputs: Output your video to projectors or monitors; ideal for auditoriums, conferences, and houses of worship.